SoftwareStartups/vftasks/README.txt

-vfStream 1.0
+vfTasks 1.1
 ==============

-This file describes the vfStream library from Vector Fabrics.
+This file describes the vfTasks library from Vector Fabrics.

-What is vfStream?
+What is vfTasks?
 =================

-  vfStream is a streaming library with a C API to communicate data between POSIX threads.
+  vfStream is a library with a C API containing the following features:
+  - Manage worker thread pools
+  - Inter-thread streaming communication channels
+  - 2-D synchronization for parallelized loops

-  For more information, visit http://www.vectorfabrics.com/content/vfstream
+  For more information, visit http://www.vectorfabrics.com/content/vftasks

 Installing
 ==========